 He lamented that over 150,000 children under the age of five die annually from diarrhoea-related diseases traceable to unsafe drinking water, noting that the situation was even more frightening in the rural areas where polluted ponds and streams remain the only sources of water for drinking and other household chores.
 The vice president, however, vowed that the situation must change nationwide.

-The Ministry also projected into the next 13 years, was designed to be a national collaborative instrument among all stakeholders and was divided into three phases.
+The Minister of Water Resources, Engr.
+Suleiman Adamu, who also spoke at the occasion said the PEWASSH, projected into the next 13 years, was designed to be a national collaborative instrument among all stakeholders and was divided into three phases.

 In Nigeria, accessing safe water has become a mirage despite the establishment of ministries of water resources both at the federal and state levels.
 The rural communities which harbour more than 75 per cent of the populace do not have access to safe water.
 They largely depend on streams, ponds, rivers and other unhygienic sources.
 Consumption of water from untreated sources comes with grave health consequences like diarrhoea and other water-borne diseases.
 The story is also pathetic in the urban centres.
 Public water works are either inefficient or there is no electricity to power them.
 The populace is thus left at the mercy of the ubiquitous water vendors whose supply chain is invariably unhygienic.